CallumHemsley/PenguinDevs/content/tldr/fetch-in-parallel-redux-observable/index.md

 ![redux-observable](redux-observable_pic.png)

-So you've started using [redux-observable](https://redux-observable.js.org/) because it's a powerful.
-But how can we do the equivalent of `promise.all()` using redux-observable and rxjs ?
+So you've started using [redux-observable](https://redux-observable.js.org/) because it's powerful.
+But how can you do the equivalent of `promise.all()` using redux-observable and rxjs ?

 > note - this post assumes a basic knowledge of redux, redux-observable and rxjs.